taylorbodin/ECE382_Lab1/README.md

  * Initialize a pointer (R5) that points to the location of the test string in ROM
  * "Load the train" by placing the first operand in R6, the operation in R7, and the second operand in R8

-The fundemental difference between this block and the one from lec6.asm is the way that R5 is incremented.
-Instead of advancing R5 to postion 3 in the test string it is left at position 1 which will be significant in later lines of code.
+The fundamental difference between this block and the one from lec6.asm is the way that R5 is incremented.
+Instead of advancing R5 to position 3 in the test string it is left at position 1 which will be significant in later lines of code.

 ### Operation Checks

 ```
 check11:								   ; The following blocks just check for operations and then
-	cmp.b	#0x11, R7			;jump to the next check or the appropriate operation
+	cmp.b	#add_val, R7			;jump to the next check or the appropriate operation
 	jne		check22
 	jmp     add_op

 check22:
-	cmp.b	#0x22, R7
+	cmp.b	#sub_val, R7
 	jne		check33
 	jmp     sub_op

 check33:
-	cmp.b	#0x33, R7
+	cmp.b	#multiply_val, R7
 	jne		check44
 	jmp		mul_op

 check44:
-	cmp.b  #0x44, R7
+	cmp.b  #clear_val, R7
 	jne	   next
 	jmp    clr_op
 ```